uspcodelab/handbook/CONTRIBUTING.md

 2. Clone your forked version
 3. Make and commit your awesome contribution change
 4. Push commits to your forked repo
-5. Come back to this repo (the original one)
+5. Come back to your repo (the forked one)
-6. Create the PR!
+6. Open the Pull-Request tab and create the PR!

 [1]: https://github.com/uspcodelab/handbook/issues